TheDiamondYT1/pe.thediamondyt.tk/_wiki/api/realms/Realms.md

 * [Pending Invites Count](invites-count/)

 ### User Agents
 Here are all the user agents i have currently found out.
+In any of the tutorials you can replace `MCPE/Android` with one of these.

 |Platform|User Agent|
 |--------|----------|